MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-fabric-workspace.md

 Fabric workspace item events are discrete Fabric events that occur when changes are made to your Fabric Workspace.
 These changes include creating, updating, or deleting a Fabric item.

-With Fabric event streams, you can capture these Fabric workspace events, transform them, and route them to various destinations in Fabric for further analysis.
-This seamless integration of Fabric workspace events within Fabric event streams gives you greater flexibility for monitoring and analyzing activities in your Fabric workspace.
+With Fabric eventstreams, you can capture these Fabric workspace events, transform them, and route them to various destinations in Fabric for further analysis.
+This seamless integration of Fabric workspace events within Fabric Eventstreams gives you greater flexibility for monitoring and analyzing activities in your Fabric workspace.

-Fabric event streams supports the following Fabric workspace events:
+Fabric eventstreams supports the following Fabric workspace events:

 - Microsoft.Fabric.ItemCreateSucceeded
 - Microsoft.Fabric.ItemCreateFailed